stungeye/paper-questions/README.md

     npm run build-gh-pages
     npm run deploy-gh-pages

+## Zeit Now Deployment

+Currently not possible due to [/zeit/now-builders/issues/49](https://github.com/zeit/now-builders/issues/49).
+The `abcjs` music library uses git for one of it's dependencies and `now-builders` currently doesn't support this.

+Install the `now` package as a development dependency:

+    npm install --save-dev now

+Update `package.json` with `now` alias:

+    "scripts": {
+        "dev": "parcel index.html",
+        "build": "parcel build index.html",
+        "now": "now",
+        "now-build": "parcel build index.html"
+    }

+Create a `now.json` file:

+    {
+        "version": 2,
+        "name": "musical-bears",
+        "builds": [
+            { "src": "package.json", "use": "@now/static-build", "config": {"distDir": "dist"} }
+        ]
+    }

+Deploy from CLI:

+    rm -rf ./dist
+    npm run now

+The first time through I had to confirm my email address and click on a verification email.
+I had to rerun the above command after that to deploy.

+The `rm -rf ./dist` was required.
+Otherwise the `now` CLI tries to upload this folder.

 ## UNLICENSE

 This is free and unencumbered software released into the public domain.
 See UNLICENSE for details.